ObPose: Leveraging Pose for Object-Centric Scene Inference and Generation in 3D: Introduction

-We present \obpose, an unsupervised OCGM that takes RGB-D video as input and learns to segment the underlying scene into its constituent 3D objects and a background.
+Here we present \obpose, an unsupervised OCGM that takes RGB-D images (or video) as input and learns to segment the underlying scene into its constituent 3D objects, as well as into an explicit background representation.
+As we will show, \obpose~can also be used for scene generation and editing.
 Inspired by prior art in 2D settings \citep{eslami2016attend,crawford2019spatially,lin2020space,kosiorek2018sequential,jiang2019scalor,wu2021apex}, \obpose~factorises its latent embedding into a component capturing an object's location and appearance (\textit{where} and \textit{what} components, respectively).
-This factorisation provides a strong inductive bias, helping the model to disentangle its input into meaningful concepts for later use.
+This factorisation provides a strong inductive bias, helping the model to disentangle its input into meaningful concepts for downstream use.
+A key contribution of \obpose~is the introduction of \textit{pose} (i.e.~location and orientation) as a novel inductive bias.

-A key contribution of \obpose~is the introduction of a novel inductive bias, \textit{canonical pose}, which leverages observed and imagined (in occlusions) object shape to inform the learning of the \textit{where} component in 3D.
-Taking inspiration from the use of canonical pose in the pose estimation literature \citep[e.g.][]{wang2019}, the intuition for OCGMs is that observed differences in object pose should be invariant in the latent space.
-We propose to infer canonical pose without supervision, using a minimum volume principle defined using the tightest bounding box that constrains an object.
-In addition, we propose a voxelised approximation approach that recovers an object's shape, in a computationally tractable way from a neural radiance field (NeRF) \citep{mildenhall2020nerf}.
-Although the recovery of an object's shape from a NeRF can be prohibitively expensive, our approach allows this to be integrated efficiently into the \obpose~training loop.
+\obpose~is not a pose-estimation model.
+Rather, \obpose~infers pose information from an object's shape to reduce apparent variance and to simplify the learning of the model’s \textit{what} component in 3D (see \cref{fig:pose_new}) – ultimately for use in downstream tasks like segmentation and scene editing. \obpose~infers pose information without supervision, using a minimum volume principle defined using the tightest bounding box that constrains the object.
+Effectively, the tightest bounding box will reveal asymmetries in an object's shape, if there are any, which can be used to constrain the object's orientation.
+We further propose a voxelised approximation approach that recovers an object's shape in a computationally tractable way from a neural radiance field (NeRF) \citep{mildenhall2020nerf}.
+Although the recovery of an object's shape from a NeRF can be prohibitively expensive, our approach allows this to be integrated efficiently into the training loop.